AMS-02 - University of Hawaii at Manoa

 News

-We collaborated with the STEM-PRE Academy to create a video-presentation on When is the Best Time to Send Astronauts to Mars? for middle-school students and teachers.
+We collaborated with the STEM-PRE Academy to create a video-presentation for middle-school students and teachers.

 When is the Best Time to Send Astronauts to Mars? was a workshop for students and teachers that explored the range of questions that must be answered and risks that must be overcome to send astronauts to the red planet.